chainofflowers/tribes/README.md

 # averno
-Small, local NNTP server using HDT as a peering mechanism.
+Small, local NNTP server using DHT as a peering mechanism.

 I will  write 4 components: